Garage Door Sensors: Safety, Troubleshooting and Maintenance

 Troubleshooting Garage Door Sensor Problems

 Once you’ve correctly identified the problem, it’s time to fix it.
 While there are several steps you can take to resolve some issues on your own, you should contact a licensed electrician or garage door installer if you’re experiencing an electrical problem.
-After realigning or cleaning the sensors, test the door several times using various obstructions.
+After cleaning and realigning the sensors, test the door several times using various obstructions.

 Sensor Alignment Techniques